dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 access and mobility policy information on its own, or alternatively obtain the required information from the H-PCF via the N24 interface.

-In HR model, user traffic is routed to the UPF in Home PLMN(HPLMN) via the UPF in the visited network.
+In the HR model, user traffic is routed to the UPF in Home PLMN(HPLMN) via the UPF in the visited network.
 In this scenario, the SMF in HPLMN (H-SMF) selects the UPF(s) in the HPLMN and the SMF in VPLMN(V-SMF) selects the UPF(s) in the VPLMN.